 In Sierra Leone, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

-Beginning in the spring of 2014, Sierra Leone was one of the countries most severely affected by the Ebola epidemic.
-The virus infected more than 13,000 people in Sierra Leone, of whom nearly 4,000 died.
-On November 7th, 2016 Sierra Leone was declared Ebola free.
+In the spring of 2014, Sierra Leone was one of the countries severely affected by the Ebola epidemic.
+The virus infected more than 14,000 people, and killed around 4,000.

-Since the end of the Ebola crisis in Sierra Leone, Handicap International has shifted its attention to rehabilitation and support for Ebola survivors.
+Since the end of the Ebola crisis in Sierra Leone, the organization has shifted its attention to rehabilitation and support for Ebola survivors.